19th century porcelain tea set

 Description

-A 19th-century porcelain tea service consisting of a large teapot and six cups with saucers.
+19th-century porcelain tea service consisting of a large teapot and six cups with saucers.
 The teapot features gilded profiles and two large hand-painted landscape images; the lid has three small pictures referencing the decorations on the bowls, and a half-gilded knob handle.
 The spout has a zoo-morphic head decorated with gold, and the refined arms are always gilded.
 The cylindrical bowls are outlined in gold at the edges and on the handle, depicting rural northern landscapes with architecture.
-The gold-trimmed saucer resembles those decorations on three small tables.
+The gilded saucer resembles those decorations found on three small tables.
 Some of them bear no marks besides numbers.
 Currently undergoing restoration to improve some minor "fissures" on certain cups.

-Many styles characterize antique furniture, but a few key ones stand out.
+Many styles characterize antique furniture, but a few are particularly prominent.
 Eclectic furniture refers to the 19th century, during which the Biedermeier style was predominant.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture and accessories date from the late 18th to early 19th century.
-Everything was influenced by Napoleon’s reign, which imposed a strong resemblance to Roman and Greek decorative motifs.
+Everything was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details